restoreddev/phpapprentice/chapters/exceptions.md

 }
 ```

-Since all exceptions inherit from Exception, catching
+Since all exceptions inherit from `Exception`, catching
-Exception will catch any and all exceptions that might be thrown.
+`Exception` will catch any and all exceptions that might be thrown.
 ```php
 try {
     throw new MyCustomException('I inherit from Exception');